jedlejedi/DevelopingDataProductsProject/ExploratoryChartCreatorPitch.md

 ========================================================

 This application is quite basic and there are a number of enhancements that could be made:
-- We could add more dataset
+- We could add more datasets
-- We shoud also give the user better control over the appearance of the charts
+- We shoud also give the user better control over the appearance of the charts e.g. show/hide legend